Course Outline

 After completing this module, students will be able to:

-• Describe the Blue Team rRole, and Ggoals, and kill chain activities of the blue team in the red team exercises.
+- Describe the role, goals, and kill chain activities of the Blue team in Red team exercises.

-• Describe the ways limiting how an attacker can compromise unprivileged accounts.
+- Describe the ways to limit how an attacker can compromise unprivileged accounts.

 Module 4: Organizational Preparations

-There are several ongoing preparations that an organization can take to improve their overall approach to information security.
-In this module, we will take a closer look at some of them.
-You will learn about a conceptual model for thinking about the security of information and how to approach information security and to prepare properly including ensuring your organization has a deliberate approach to information security.
+There are several ongoing preparations an organisation can undertake to improve its overall approach to information security.
+In this module, we will examine some of these in greater detail.
+You will learn about a conceptual model for thinking about information security and how to approach information security properly, including ensuring your organisation adopts a deliberate approach to information security.

 Lessons